JPigera/hangman787/README.md

 Most of the code is within a class called Hangman.
 Hangman contains two functions.
 The first one  "ask_for_input()"  asks the user for an input and makes sure that it is a valid input, then at the end of the function the second function is called.
 The second function is the check guess function "check_guess()".
 This function is used to tell the user if their guess was correct and will add their guess to a list of guesses.
 If the guess was wrong a message will be produced that the guess was wrong and a life will be taken from their lives.

+Then I created a function that contains the Hangman class and will call the class' ask for input method to play the game.

 This has been a useful project to implement the skills I have used thus far on the AI core course.
 It has also helped contextualise the tools that I have learnt and has shown the benefit of utilizing them.